StackVista/stackstate-docs/stackpacks/integrations/servicenow.md

 ### Open source

-The code for the ServiceNow check is open source and available on GitHub at:
+The code for the StackState ServiceNow check is open source and available on GitHub at:
 [https://github.com/StackVista/stackstate-agent-integrations/tree/master/servicenow](https://github.com/StackVista/stackstate-agent-integrations/tree/master/servicenow)

 ## Troubleshooting